-• We organise fortnightly coffee mornings for parents to network with each other.
+- We organise coffee mornings for parents to network with each other. - We offer coffee mornings specific for parents of children with additional needs. - We share and promote workshops linked to wellbeing for parents.

-- We offer coffee mornings specific for parents of children with additional needs. - We share and promote workshops linked to wellbeing for parents. - We signpost parents to wellbeing support through the parent wellbeing site on our school website and the parent information board in the foyer. - We work with external providers to provide support with wellbeing.
-Eg. parent fitness classes. - We offer free fitness sessions led by a London Bronco player once a week. - We offer the Felix Project to any family in need of support.
-They are given a bag of food and drink per week. - We provide our pupils with free cereal and bagels every fortnight through Magic Breakfast.
-Parents are able to sign up through the school office. - We offer Holiday Club vouchers to families entitled to free school meals and to those unable to access support. - We apply for uniform vouchers for families living in the W7 postcode. - We recognise that some of our parents are more vulnerable and where appropriate we check in with them.
+- We signpost parents to wellbeing support through the parent wellbeing site on our school website and the parent information board in the foyer. - We work with external providers to provide support with wellbeing.
+Eg. parent fitness classes. - We offer the Felix Project to any family in need of support.
+They are given a bag of food and drink per week. - We offer Holiday Club vouchers to families entitled to free school meals and to those unable to access support. - We apply for uniform vouchers for families living in the W7 postcode. - We recognise that some of our parents are more vulnerable and where appropriate we check in with them.